developer-gubler/dnd/README.md

   - Testcontainers (ie Docker)
 4) Automatic database initialization of the schema (ie it does NOT automatically initialize the data -- that must be done manually)
 5) Postman collection of requests
+6) API for a reader application that retrieves Creatures, Equipment, and a cross-reference between Creatures and Equipment.

 Future Features:
-1) TLS
-2) When the battle functionality is added, it will be done using loose-coupling via Kafka/RabbitMQ.
+1) Creating a UI/UX for the reader application
+2) Add battle application
+	- Event Driven Architecture (EDA).
+Loose-coupling via Kafka/RabbitMQ.
 Loose-coupling is best utilized in situations where there are limited resources - in this case, hit points will be the resource that is limited.
+	- Registering an account
+	- SSL/TLS
+	- Authentication/Authorization - Logging into application
+	- Adding players to an account
+	- Creating battles associated with an account
+	- Create UI/UX for the battle application
 3) Add additional testing style for Behavior Driven Development (BDD) leveraging Cucumber
-4) Registering an account
-5) Logging into application
-6) Adding players to an account
-7) Creating battles associated with an account
-8) Creating a UI/UX